hsmaan/CovidGenotyper/README.md

 ### Please note that the CGT backend and UI are under continuous development.

+### A mirror of CGT is available at: https://bergen.mcmaster.ca/covidgenotyper/

 ## Overview

 [The Covid-19 Genotyping Tool](https://covidgenotyper.app) (CGT) is an